Mikelem/LocationBasedInsolationCalc/README.md

 denver = (2, 2024, 39.739, -104.9903)
 ```

-Or you can create your own tuple with (month, year, lat, lon).
+Alternatively, you can create your own tuple with (month, year, lat, lon) and substitute it in the line:

+''' python
+daily_data = loop_months(*your_locale)
+'''

 ``` python
 daily_data = loop_months(*mcmurdo)
 # Print out the lines of data:
 for data in daily_data:
     print(f"{data['date']:>10}{data['sunrise_time']:>13}{data['sunset_time']:>13}{data['avg_sunlight']:11.2f}{data['cosine_zenith']:11.3f}")